lorenzosinisi/phrase_client/README.md

-# Unofficial phrase.com Elixir Client
+# Uno-fficial phrase.com Elixir Client

 **TODO: Support all other endpoints, add more tests, PRs welcome**